-- Allow enough time for us to reach our decision and for you to start planning and preparing to start your activity. - Fill in all relevant parts of the application form.
-There are some parts that all applicants must fill in. - Fill in the budget section of the form, giving us as much information as possible so we can see how you have reached your subtotals. - Make sure your budget balances.
-The total income should be the same as the total spending. - Include your proposal and follow the five headings we give, numbering each heading. - See the 'Writing your proposal' section of this booklet - If your project is ongoing, you will need to demonstrate clearly how you will ensure that the activity becomes sustainable or provide an exit strategy.
+- Allow enough time for us to reach our decision and for you to start planning and preparing to • start your activity.
+We need up to 12 working weeks for applications up to £10,000. - Fill in all relevant parts of the application form.
+There are some parts that all applicants must fill in. - Fill in the budget section of the form, giving us as much information as possible so we can see • how you have reached your subtotals. - Make sure your budget balances.
+The total income should be the same as the total spending. - Include your proposal and follow the five headings we give, numbering each heading. - See the 'Writing your proposal' section of this booklet - You may need to provide copies of your accounts; please ensure you have these available in case • we ask for them. - If your project is ongoing, you will need to demonstrate clearly how you will ensure that the ٠ activity becomes sustainable or provide an exit strategy. - Enclose everything we ask for see the checklist at the end of the application form.

-And finally

-There is a high demand for our grants, and we may not be able to fund of all the eligible applications we receive.
+And finally - There is a high demand for our grants, and we may not be able to fund all the eligible applications we receive.
 As a result, you should think about what you would do if we cannot fund your activity.